Lewis Warsh

-Life and Work
+Life and work

-Warsh was born in Bronx, NY and received his BA and MA in English from City College of New York.
+Warsh was born in Bronx, New York, and received his BA and MA in English from City College of New York.
 He also attended Kenneth Koch’s poetry class at the New School.
 He began writing poetry and fiction in his early teens, and first published his poems in the mimeo magazine Wild Dog, an issue guest-edited by Joanne Kyger, in 1965.
 In the summer of 1965 he attended The Berkeley Poetry Conference where he met Anne Waldman at Robert Duncan’s reading.
-The two married and moved to 33 St. Mark’s Place in the Lower East Side of New York.
+The two married and moved to 33 St. Mark’s Place on the Lower East Side of Manhattan.
 It was during that time that the two founded Angel Hair Magazine and Books, which became a seminal part of the mimeo revolution.
 Warsh and Waldman’s apartment “proved to be a center for the new New York School and the relationship of that coterie to the Poetry Project.”
 Their apartment also played a part of the “[s]ocial links between musicians and poets throughout the East Village…” Warsh recollects Lou Reed and other Velvet Underground members dropping in to Warsh and Waldman's 33 St. Mark's Place to listen to The Velvet Underground and Nico for the first time: "And we were living on St. Mark’s Place, which was like the center of the East Village, and the Electric Circus is up the street, and I have this memory of the Velvet Underground coming to our apartment … they were saying ‘This is the first time we’ve heard this record,’ and it was the Banana record.”
 Warsh’s community also grew to include Ted Berrigan, Bernadette Mayer, Ron Padgett, Bill Berkson, Joe Brainard and George Schneeman, among many others.
 During this time his first books of poems were published —The Suicide Rates (1967), Highjacking (1968), and Moving Through Air (1968).

-After his breakup with Waldman, Warsh lived in Bolinas, California from October 1969 to August 1970, where his neighbors included Joanne Kyger, Tom Clark, Bill Berkson, Bobbie Louise Hawkins and Robert Creeley.
+After his breakup with Waldman, Warsh lived in Bolinas, California, from October 1969 to August 1970, where his neighbors included Joanne Kyger, Tom Clark, Bill Berkson, Bobbie Louise Hawkins and Robert Creeley.
 In the spring of 1971, he took over the reading series at Intersection in San Francisco from Andrei Codrescu.
 The “series lasted about six months and was many ways a temporary West Coast version of the Poetry Project; Robert Creeley and Ted Berrigan shared a bill, Joe Brainard and Joanne Kyger read together, Philip Whalen read with Allen Ginsberg, and so on.”

-From 1973 to 1974 he lived in Cambridge, Massachusetts and co-edited The Boston Eagle with William Corbett and Lee Harwood, before returning to New York in 1974.
+From 1973 to 1974 he lived in Cambridge, Massachusetts, and co-edited The Boston Eagle with William Corbett and Lee Harwood, before returning to New York in 1974.